hcodes/disable-page-scroll/README.md

 Disable page scroll in browsers on mobile phones.

-Especially for Mobile Safari on iOS.
+Especially for Mobile Safari on iOS with iframes.

 ## Install
 ```